norhum/gpt2_ppo/README.md

 ## Acknowledgements

-This project currently adapts code from Andrej Karpathy's [karpathy/build-nanogpt](https://github.com/karpathy/build-nanogpt), specifically the `train_gpt2.py` script.
-Thank you to Andrej Karpathy for making his work publicly available.
+This project currently adapts code from Andrej Karpathy's [karpathy/build-nanogpt](https://github.com/karpathy/build-nanogpt), specifically the `train_gpt2.py` script(I have modified some part of the code to adapt to my project).
+Thank you Andrej Karpathy for making your work publicly available.

 ## Future Work